Chae-Lee/readme-generator/README.md

 - [Questions](#questions)

 ## Installation
-- To install dependencies run command npm i
+- To install dependencies run command
+> npm i

 ## Usage
+- Input your answers and you no longer have to manually create and write a README file!

 ## License
 - MIT

 ## Contributions
-- contributions are welcome.
+- All suggestions welcome!

 ## Tests
-- To run tests, run command npm test
+- To run tests, run command
+> npm test

 ## Questions
-- this application can be used on any projects
-If you have any questions about the repo, open an issue or contact me directly at katelee1129@gmail.com.
-You can find more of my work at Chae-Lee.
+- If you have any questions about the repo, open an issue or contact me directly at katelee1129@gmail.com.
+You can find more of my work at [Chae-Lee](https://github.com/Chae-Lee).